LeadWoods0902/DandD_Nightmare_Plague/Medicine/Effiria.md

 2. Prepare the equipment
 	1. Mount the flask above the flame
 3. Brew
-	1. Combine the Brewer's Base and Tux's Black Powder in the flask
+	1. Combine the Brewer's Base and Tux's Black Powder in a flask
 	2. Simmer on low heat for a minute
+	4. Simmer for another minute
 	6. Add the heated mixture to the minced Etheria gradually while folding the mixture continuously.
 	9. Store the poultice in a hide lined tin.